Place the semolina flour on a work surface, make a well in the middle and sprinkle with salt.

 Cut the rope into ¾-1 inch (2-2.5cm) lengths.

 Using two fingers (the index and the middle finger), press firmly onto each piece of dough and drag towards you creating a curl and an indentation.
+It's important to press firmly enough to thin the dough and create a curled pasta.
+This might take a little practice.

 Repeat with remaining dough.